-In Figure 8, we present estimated MPXs for each observed spending category, defined based on the merchant name.36 The largest share of spending was 'uncategorized'-in reality, this will have been spread across the other categories.
+In Figure 8, we present estimated MPXs for each observed spending category, defined based on the merchant name.38 The largest share of spending was 'uncategorized'-in reality, this will have been spread across the other categories.
 ATM withdrawals constituted the other large category.
-Recall that Australia is mostly a cashless society, with cash accounting for just 10% of consumer spending.
-In a 2019 survey, just 12% of those holding cash outside their wallet did so to save for a large purchase, which suggests cash withdrawals were not only likely predominantly used for spending but spending predominantly on non-durables.37 Also, we include debt repayments for scale, though these are not included in our aggregate spending estimates.
+As noted earlier, Australia is almost a cashless society, with cash accounting for just 10% of spending.
+In a 2019 survey, just 12% of those holding cash outside their wallet did so to save for a large purchase, which suggests cash withdrawals were not only likely predominantly used for spending but spending predominantly on non-durables.39 Also, we include debt repayments for scale, though these are not included in our aggregate spending estimates.

 All other categories had spending impacts below \$400 (or less than 5%).
 Spending was highly dispersed: of the 40 other discernible categories, 26 had spending impacts statistically significant at the 99% level, three at the 95% level, two at the 90% level, and only nine (personal care, car rentals, children's retail, insurance, donations, subscription TV, gyms and fitness, transport, and public transport) not statistically significant at the 90% level.
-Gambling was the third-largest discernible category.
+Gambling was the largest discernible spending category.